stefanpems/cfs/CfS-SendPromptbookResultsByEmail/readme.md

 # Send the results of Security Copilot's Promptbook by email

-This Logic App executes the specified Promptbook in Security Copilot (Copilot for Security), then it converts into HTML each prompt's response written in the simplified markdown language of Security Copilot.
-With those HTML excerpts or plain text responses, it constructs the HTML body of an email and finally sends that email to the specified recipients.
-It is possible to exclude - by position index (1, 2, 3, etc...) - one or more responses from the email sent to the recipients.
+This Logic App executes the specified Promptbook in Security Copilot (Copilot for Security).
+It then converts each prompt's response, written in the simplified markdown language of Security Copilot, into HTML.
+Using these HTML excerpts or plain text responses and starting from a specified HTML template, it constructs the HTML body of an email and finally sends that email to the specified recipients.
+It is possible to exclude one or more of the promptbook responses from the email by their position index (1, 2, 3, etc.)

 ### Prerequisites:
 * This Logic App is useful when you have active Security Compute Units (SCUs) for Security Copilot